stat545ubc-2023/mda-Jacky-Yiu/Milestone 2/README.md

 ## Description

-This repository is for Milstone 2 of the Mini Data Analysis (MDA) project, which is a part of the STAT 545A course at the UBC.
+This repository is for Milestone 2 of the Mini Data Analysis (MDA) project, which is a part of the STAT 545A course at the UBC.

 ## Files in this Repository